 - I own 4 pairs of these classic rain boots, so it goes without saying that I’m committed.
 These boots typically last 3-4 years even with constant wear, plus the fun colors add a nice pop to my winter wardrobe.
 I can’t recommend them enough!

-- Here’s another fun pair for less than $70.
+- Here’s another fun pair for cheaper.

 #5.
 Wool socks & a wool beanie